 Before we explore the basics of HR Management, which we’ll be referring to as HRM, let’s define it first.
 HRM comprises the formal systems designed to manage individuals in an organisation.
-To best understand HRM, we’ll briefly look at the history, and dive into the role HRM plays in organisations.
+To best understand HRM, we’ll briefly look at its history, and dive into the role HR Management plays in organisations.
 Finally, we’ll go over when is the best time to bring a human resources department into the mix.

 - HR-to-Employee Ratio in Businesses